jmfuchs/aws-guardduty-remediation-workflow/README.md

-# Creating a GuardDuty Remediation Workflow with Step Functions
+# GuardDuty Remediation Workflow with Step Functions

 This serverless application...